bobbingwide/oik-clone/README.md

 # Is there a beta test version?
 Yes, there's a new beta test version for 2.0.0
-This new version supports batch reconciliation of posts that have been updated in the slave and a 'Do Not Clone' capability.
+This new version supports reconciliation of posts that have been updated in the slave and a 'Do Not Clone' capability.

+# What does the Slave tab do?
+Use this admin page to reconcile content with a slave server or to push new content to the slave server.

 # What does the Multi-Site tab do?

-The initial version of this plugin is designed for use on WordPress MultiSite where you have cloned an existing site into a new version, developed the new version and now want to copy the new contents back into the existing site.
+The initial version of this plugin was designed for use on WordPress MultiSite where you have cloned an existing site into a new version, developed the new version and now want to copy the new contents back into the existing site.